Genesee County, New York: Colonial and revolutionary era

-When counties were established in New York State in 1683, the present Genesee County was part of Albany County.
-This was an enormous county, including the northern part of New York State as well as all of the present State of Vermont and, in theory, extending westward to the Pacific Ocean.
+When counties were established in New York in 1683, the present Genesee County was part of Albany County.
+This was an enormous county, including the northern part of New York, as well as all of the present state of Vermont and in theory extending westward to the Pacific Ocean.
 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
-One of the other pieces, Tryon County, contained the western portion (and thus, since no western boundary was specified, theoretically still extended west to the Pacific).
-In 1784 Tryon County was renamed as Montgomery County.
+One of the other pieces, Tryon County, contained the western portion (thus, since no western boundary was specified, theoretically still extended west to the Pacific).
+In 1784, Tryon County was renamed as Montgomery County.
 Around this time, the Province of Pennsylvania and the Massachusetts Bay Colony also claimed the territory as their own, but New York did not enforce its territorial claim.
 In 1789 Ontario County was split off from Montgomery as a result of the Phelps and Gorham Purchase.
 Again, the county theoretically extended west to the Pacific Ocean.

 New York State

-It was not until the Holland Purchase of 1793 that Western New York was enforced as the territory of New York State.
+Until the Holland Purchase of 1793, Western New York was not enforced as the territory of New York.
 Land in the region was sold through the Holland Land Company's office in Batavia, starting in 1801.
 All the land in Western New York was in the newly created Genesee County, and all of that was in the single town of Batavia.

 Genesee County was created by a partition of 7100 sqmi of land from Ontario County.
 The county was not fully organized so it remained under the supervision of Ontario County until it achieved full organization and separation during March 1803.

 On April 7, 1806, Genesee's area was reduced to 5550 sqmi due to a partition that created Allegany County.
 On March 8, 1808, Genesee's area was again reduced, this time to 1650 sqmi due to a partition that created Cattaraugus, Chautauqua, and Niagara Counties.
 On February 23, 1821, Genesee's area was again reduced, this time to 1450 sqmi due a complex partition that produced Livingston and Monroe Counties.
 On April 15, 1825, another partition reduced Genesee's area to 1030 sqmi in the creation of Orleans County.
 On May 1, 1826, the Orleans partition was again surveyed, with 10 sqmi of land along the western half of the Orleans/Genesee border returned to Genesee.
 On March 19, 1841, Genesee's area was again reduced, this time to the 500 sqmi it remains to this day due to the partitioning to create Wyoming County.